-Read our July issue!
+Read our November issue!

-Thanks for reading!
+Thanks again for reading.

 Read the current issue of Green Living Magazine below: